-Ordinarily, the accused student and the Vice President for Student Affairs or designee will offer to meet within five business days to discuss the complaint unless the circumstances are such that the Vice President for Student Affairs or designee determines that the meeting is not necessary.
-The accused will have an opportunity to respond to the complaint.
-At the conclusion of the investigation, the Vice President for Student Affairs or designee may determine that the accused violated or did not violate the Code of Student Character and Conduct.
-If the Vice President for Student Affairs or designee determines that the accused has violated the Code of Student Character and Conduct, the Vice President for Student Affairs or designee will determine appropriate sanctions against the accused.
-Any sanctions or other considerations will be provided to the accused in writing.
+Ordinarily, the accused student and the Hearing Officer will meet within five business days of the University's receipt of the complaint.
+They will ordinarily meet to discuss the complaint as part of an investigation process and/or as part of a disciplinary hearing where ultimately the Hearing Officer determines the responsibility of the parties for any possible violations of the Code.
+The accused student will have an opportunity to respond to the complaint during these meetings.
+At the conclusion of the investigation and subsequent discipline hearings, the Hearing Officer may determine that the accused violated or did not violate the Code.
+If the Hearing Officer determines that the student has violated the Code, the Hearing Officer will hold the student responsible and determine appropriate sanctions.
+Ordinarily, any sanctions or other considerations will be provided to the accused in writing or possibly through the use of electronic communications.
 In most cases, the complainant will not be informed of the outcome.
-If the Vice President for Student Affairs or designee determines that the accused has not violated the Code of Student Character and Conduct, the Vice President for Student Affairs or designee will so notify the accused.